What are FPGAs and Project Brainwave?

-This article provides an introduction to field-programmable gate arrays (FPGA) and how Azure Machine Learning service provides real-time artificial intelligence (AI) when you deploy your model to an Azure FPGA.
+This article provides an introduction to field-programmable gate arrays (FPGA), and how the Azure Machine Learning service provides real-time artificial intelligence (AI) when you deploy your model to an Azure FPGA.

-FPGAs contain an array of programmable logic blocks and a hierarchy of reconfigurable interconnects.
-The interconnects allow these blocks to be configured in various ways post-manufacturing.
-FPGAs provide a combination of programmability and performance compared to other chips.
+FPGAs contain an array of programmable logic blocks, and a hierarchy of reconfigurable interconnects.
+The interconnects allow these blocks to be configured in various ways after manufacturing.
+Compared to other chips, FPGAs provide a combination of programmability and performance.

 FPGAs vs. CPU, GPU, and ASIC